-The Rössing Foundation’s Mobile Laboratory completed its second, highly successful year, visiting 21 schools in five regions and providing support to rural schools in English, Mathematics and Science subjects.
-A total of 12,788 learners, 455 teachers and ten Education Officers were supported during the 2017, a remarkable achievement.
+The Rössing Foundation’s Mobile Laboratory completed its third, highly successful year, visiting 11 different schools in four regions and providing support to rural schools in English, Mathematics and Science subjects.
+A total of 15,625 learners and 304 teachers were supported during 2018, an applaudable achievement.

 The main purpose of the introduction of the Mobile Laboratory is to cater for schools that cannot easily access the Rössing Foundation’s education centres in Arandis, Ondangwa and Tamariskia due to their remote locations and the high costs of transport.
 As a result, teachers and learners in many rural schools miss out on the valuable opportunities offered by these programmes.

 The Mobile Laboratory was initiated as a method to expand Rössing Foundation’s reach to outlying schools to support training programmes in English, Mathematics, and the Sciences.
 With sponsorship from Nedbank Namibia, a mobile unit was purchased and equipped with materials that supports teaching and learning of various subjects.